Grabium/PHP-GARB/README.md

 <div id='DownloadCodeFromGithub'/>

  ### 1. Dowload Code From GitHub
  * **Download:** Try the link [https://github.com/Grabium/PHP-GARB](https://github.com/Grabium/PHP-GARB/) and go to `code`/`download zip`.
 For optmize the use, rename the file *'garb.php'* to *'garb'* (without extenssion) for decrease command text on shell terminal.
+And use code on shel `rm Garb/Lists/null`.
 <div id='UsingComposer'/>

 ### 2. Using Composer
 * **Install Composer:** It's possible to get information on the [getcomposer.org/download/](https://getcomposer.org/download/).
 * **Require:** Use the command on Shell terminal: `composer require php-garb/php-garb` .
 * **Move application to root of project:** You must move the file *garb.php* and folder *Garb* to the root of you project.
 It will be located at *vendor/garb-php/garb-php/*.
-Set the Shell on root directory and try `mv vendor/php-garb/php-garb/garb.php garb|mv vendor/php-garb/php-garb/Garb Garb`.
+Set the Shell on root directory and try `mv vendor/php-garb/php-garb/garb.php garb && mv vendor/php-garb/php-garb/Garb Garb && rm Garb/Lists/null`.
 *******************